 (i) when the Bank is in compliance with its approved capital program;

-(iii) with the prior written notice to determination of no supervisory objection by the Assistant Deputy Comptroller.
+(iii) with the prior written approval determination of no supervisory objection by the Assistant Deputy Comptroller.
+Upon receiving a determination of no supervisory objection from the Assistant Deputy Comptroller, the Bank shall implement and adhere to the dividend policy.

-(4) Upon completion, the Bank's capital program shall be submitted to the Assistant Deputy Comptroller for prior written determination of no supervisory objection.
-Upon receiving a written determination of no supervisory objection from the Assistant Deputy Comptroller, the Bank shall implement and adhere to the capital program.
+(4) Upon completion, the Bank's capital program shall be submitted to the Assistant Deputy Comptroller for approvalprior determination of no supervisory objection.
+Upon approval by receiving a determination of no supervisory objection from the Assistant Deputy Comptroller, the Bank shall implement and adhere to the capital program.
 The Board shall review and update the Bank's capital program on an annual basis, or more frequently if necessary.
 Copies of the reviews and updates shall be submitted to the Assistant Deputy Comptroller.

 (5) The Board shall ensure that the Bank has processes, personnel, and control systems to ensure implementation of and adherence to the program developed pursuant to this Article.